nkoiv/mists/documentation/projectDescription.md

 * Week 1: Plan the tiralab angle to the project (Pathfinding)
 * Week 2: Modify the UI to better suit pathfinding optimization and testing
 * Week 3: Clean the original pathfinding to use no Collections and optimize the lists
-* Week 4: Create alternative pathfinding systems
+* Week 4: Create a minHeap to use with the nodes
-* Week 5: Create alternative pathfinding systems
+* Week 5: Unit tests and PIT
-* Week 6: Build an algorithm to decide which pathfinder to use and when
+* Week 6: Prepare the project for presentation

 ###Weekly plan (JavaLab)
 * Week 1: Create a window with sprites to move around